 There are two parts to this tale; Sharpening and polishing.
 Both stages are done on a strop.
 I prefer a paddle or block style strop.
 I have some for sale on the site, or you can easily make your own with a block of wood, leather, glue and the appropriate compounds.

-From there you can use a leather strop with sharpening compound applied to get the blade razor sharp.
-The edge is shaped correctly from sharpening and you just need to remove the burr and polish the edge on finer grits.
-This is the way in which you will usually maintain the knife, as sharpening should rarely be needed.
-Strop at the same low angle away from the edge.
-Raise the handle of the knife as you round the belly of the blade and get to the point, so you don't wear it away.
+To strop your knife, begin on the course compound on the leather paddle or block ( it’s often grey).
+Lay your knife on its side and draw the life smoothly backwards, AWAY from the cutting edge with medium pressure.
+Make sure to roll the spine of the knife up until you are just polishing the edge of the blade.
+A bit of ink from a sharpie marker on the edge can help show where you are making contact.
+Mark your whole edge black and wipe along the strop until the black on the cutting edge is worn away.
+Be cautious of raising the knife too high as it will round the edge, but too low and you will simply polish the side of the blade, so err low at first.
+Raise the butt of the knife as you round the belly of the blade and get to the point, so you don't wear it away.
+Strop until you have a nice even polished edge on both sides.
+Put the blade in good light and you will be surprised how well you can see the dull spots.
 Use grey compound first, then green, then bare leather, if you are feeling dangerous.
 Be sure to clean the blade between grits or you will contaminate the next compound.
 At this point your knife will have a mirror polish and will look pretty frightening.
 It should easily shave the hair off anyone brave enough to sit still for it.
 It the closest most of us will get to a lightsaber.
 By the way, because the edge is polished, stropped knives do not feel as tacky sharp as an unstropped knife, but they will cut far better.
-This is because you are usually feeling the rough burr, or fin, of the edge and that is not durable.
+This is because you are usually feeling the rough burr of broken down metal on the edge and that is not durable.
 Stropping removes the burr and polishes the edge, resulting in a much more durable edge.
 Be careful, and remember, a knife is not truly yours until it has drawn your blood.
-Stropping your knife lightly after each use should keep your edge in useable condition for a very very long without having to resharpen.
+Stropping your knife lightly after each use should keep your edge in useable condition for a very long time without having to resharpen.